-Vinales, 15, dies after crash in Jerez
+Berta Vinales, 15, dies after crash

 World Superbike organisers confirmed that the teenager "suffered severe head and thoracic injuries" in the incident and had "succumbed to his injuries".

-Vinales, a rookie in the 300 class, rode for his uncle's Vinales Racing Team, after two years competing in the European Talent Cup.
+Berta Vinales, a rookie in the 300 class, rode for his uncle's Vinales Racing Team, after two years competing in the European Talent Cup.

 Following the incident, the remainder of Saturday's action was cancelled.